xcsrz/hp-scan/README.md

 # hp-scan
 A simple OSX app to fetch a PDF file from an HP Deskjet MFP.
-It may work with other HP devices. ¯\\_(ツ)_/¯
+It may work with other HP devices. ¯\\\_(ツ)\_/¯

 This is just the initial pass at this app.
 There is no UI and no settings other than the IP which needs to be set before compiling.
 It works great as a simple click-to-PDF button but there's room for improvement.
 See ToDos below.

 ## Purpose
 If you have an residential grade HP MFP and you want to scan something your options are one of the following:

 1. Use the software
   * Install the HP bloatware from the CD or website (first time)
-  * Connect the software to your MFP (first time)
+  * Connect the software to your MFP (first time and repeated whenever it's acting up)
   * Click through the menu:
     * Scan
     * Scan to computer
     * Select computer (frequently the scanner won't find your computer and you're SOL here - time to switch to method #2)
+    * (I think there's extra steps here but I can't reproduce them because the software won't work - ironic, no?)
     * Export the document from the HP software to wherever you want it.
 2. Use the web interface
   * Browse to the IP address of your printer (or dns name if you're savvy)